• Skip to primary navigation

 Notes

-• If using salted butter instead of unsalted butter, omit the salt called for in the recipe.
+If using salted butter, skip the added salt in the recipe.

 • Prep Time: 5 minutes